GameStop: Pre-order bonuses

 Game publishers obtain more pre-orders by including exclusive in-game or physical bonuses, available only if the player pre-ordered the game.
 Bonuses typically include extras such as exclusive characters, weapons, and maps.
 For example, GameStop included an additional avatar costume for Call of Duty: Black Ops when it was released in November 2010, and a pictorial Art-Folio for Metroid: Other M. Soundtracks, artbooks, plushies, figurines, posters, and T-shirts have also been special bonuses.

 GameTrust Games

 In January 2016, GameStop announced a partnership with Insomniac Games with its 2016 title Song of the Deep.
 GameStop executive Mark Stanley said the concept was to help the chain have more direct communication with players, and would expect to expand out to other similar distribution deals with other developers if this one succeeds.
 In April 2016, GameStop created the GameTrust Games publishing division to serve as a publisher for mid-sized developers.
 In April 2016, GameTrust Games announced it was working with Ready At Dawn, Tequila Works, and Frozenbyte to prepare more titles.

 As of January 2025, GameTrust has published two games on Steam in 2016 and 2017 respectively.

+Buyout bid for eBay

+On May 3, 2026, GameStop proposed to buy eBay for about $56 billion in a cash-and-stock deal.
+GameStop already has a 5% stake in eBay through shares and derivatives. eBay rejected the offer on May 12, calling it "neither credible nor attractive".

+Following eBay's rejection, GameStop continued to increase its stake in eBay.
+By August 2026, GameStop owned approximately 9.8% of eBay.
+On August 10, Reuters reported that GameStop was reconsidering its acquisition proposal and was exploring a potential partnership or joint venture with eBay instead.
+The reported proposal would allow eBay to use GameStop's U.S. retail-store network to expand its presence in trading cards and collectibles, while GameStop could seek representation on eBay's board.
+Neither company has publicly confirmed the reported negotiations.